FIRST TIME TRAVELING SOLO – SOLO FEMALE TRAVEL

 Write down the contact details of the important persons on an extra sheet in your wallet, and save them in an email.
 I do not trust my mobile – you never know what will happen with it.

 The mobile might be your best friend.
 Take a power charger with you, so you can make important calls.

 More Tips for Solo Female Travel

-I am sure your first solo trip will be fine – but do not put too much pressure on you.
+I am sure your first solo travel trip will be fine – but do not put too much pressure on you.
 Do not expect that this trip will change your life or that you have to make the best of every minute.

 If you enjoy music or books, take them with you – though you will spend a lot of time exploring the destination, it might be good to have something you already know are familiar with.